Main site of science textbooks

 Channels

-Use all channels of communication.
+Use all forms of communication.
 Text, audio, video, and in-person.

 Time